Man who shot Ahmaud Arbery was heard saying racial slur over his body, investigator testifies

 Special prosecutor Jesse Evans said Arbery "was chased, hunted down and ultimately executed."

-The evidence was presented to support murder charges against McMichael and his father as well as Bryan.
+The evidence was presented to support murder charges against McMichael and his father as well as Bryan at a preliminary hearing Thursday.
 It challenges the claims of self-defense that have been raised by the gunman and his father, Greg McMichael.
-It also could factor into a federal investigation into whether hate crime charges are warranted.
+The statement will also be crucial for federal investigators who have launched a hate crime investigation, said Kami Chavis, professor of law and director of the criminal justice program at Wake Forest University.

+"Investigators will be looking at evidence that suggests Ahmaud Arbery was killed because of his race, and a racial slur during or after the crime would be considered evidence of that," Chavis told CBS News.

+Chavis said racial slurs used during crimes have led to convictions in other federal hate crime cases.
+Dial also said investigators have evidence from Travis McMichael's phone that he sent racist messages earlier this year, something Chavis said will also be relevant for federal prosecutors.

 The autopsy report for Arbery showed that he was shot three times, twice in the chest and once in the hand.
 The report also concluded Arbery did not have drugs or alcohol in his system, according to a copy of the report obtained by CBS News.